devadvance/circularseekbar/README.md

 	seekbar.getProgress();
 	seekbar.setProgress(50);

-To use the listener to detect progress changes, first create a listener that implements the OnCircularSeekBarChangeListener:
+To use the listener to detect progress changes, first add the import for the class at the top of your file:

+	import com.devadvance.circularseekbar.CircularSeekBar.OnCircularSeekBarChangeListener;

+Next, create a listener that implements the OnCircularSeekBarChangeListener:

 	public class CircleSeekBarListener implements OnCircularSeekBarChangeListener {
 		@Override